Coal News We love to talk!

 With addition of Dirok production, IOC now holds a portfolio of six producing assets, including five overseas and one domestic, out of 17 active Exploration and Production (E&P) assets.

-- Government softens gas price rise blow Read more
+- Govt may block higher gas price for Reliance Read more